CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Introduction

 In this paper, we explore this direction through \textbf{CorridorVLA}.
-We predict sparse future spatial anchors as incremental changes (e.g., end-effector $\Delta$-positions) from the vision--language backbone using learnable slots.
-We then use these anchors to impose an explicit tolerance region in the learning objective for action generation: the spatial evolution implied by the generated trajectory is encouraged to stay within the tolerance band, with deviations receiving corrective gradients while minor execution noise and contacts remain permissible.
+We predict sparse future spatial anchors from the vision-language backbone using learnable slots.
+We then use these anchors to impose an explicit tolerance region in the learning objective for action generation: the spatial evolution implied by the generated trajectory is encouraged to stay within the tolerance band, with deviations receiving corrective gradients while small spatial deviations remain tolerated by the training objective.
 We instantiate this idea on top of a flow-matching action expert, where the corridor regularizer complements the standard velocity regression objective.

-Using SmolVLA~\cite{shukor2025smolvla} as a baseline, we evaluate CorridorVLA on the LIBERO benchmark~\cite{liu2023libero} and observe a $4\%$ improvement over the baseline.
-We view these results as evidence that sparse, text-style spatial anchors can be coupled with generative action heads to provide a direct and interpretable form of spatial guidance.
+Using SmolVLA~\cite{shukor2025smolvla} as a representative flow-matching policy, we evaluate CorridorVLA on the LIBERO benchmark~\cite{liu2023libero} and observe consistent performance gains over the baseline.
+These findings indicate that sparse, text-style spatial anchors can serve as effective action-aligned supervision, enabling a direct and interpretable form of spatial guidance for generative action policies.

-Our contributions are three-fold: \begin{itemize} \item We propose \textbf{CorridorVLA}, which predicts sparse future spatial anchors as action-aligned physical cues and uses them to constrain action generation through a tolerance-region objective. \item We formulate an explicit loss-space coupling between text-style physical cues and a flow-matching action head, complementing prior visual/latent spatial-cue formulations. \item We demonstrate consistent gains on LIBERO, achieving a $4\%$ improvement over the baseline, and provide ablations that clarify effective design choices. \end{itemize}
+Our contributions are three-fold: \begin{itemize} \item We propose \textbf{CorridorVLA}, which predicts sparse future spatial anchors as action-aligned physical cues and uses them to constrain action generation through a tolerance-region objective. \item We formulate an explicit loss-space coupling between text-style physical cues and a flow-matching action head, complementing prior visual/latent spatial-cue formulations. \item We demonstrate consistent improvements across LIBERO and LIBERO-Plus on two VLA backbones, achieving 4.45--12.37 percentage-point gains over their respective base policies, together with ablations that clarify effective design choices.